 The friction is further illustrated in the profile line graph through the image (left graph below), in which the black profile belongs to the forward and the gray to the backward scan direction.
 Note to display data as "raw data" to correctly display the torsion working on the cantilever.
 Taking the difference, Δ/2, of the forward and backward movements results in the friction with less cross-talk from topography (black solid profile in right graph below).
 Taking the average, Σ/2, of the forward and backward lateral deflection gives a signal dominated by the height variations and almost without friction information (gray dotted line in right graph below).

 The image below shows the friction calculated from the difference data overlayed on the 3D topography.
-The image is rotated by about 180° compared to the images above.
+It is rotated by about 180° compared to the above.

 Lateral force mode is available on the CoreAFM and FlexAFM product lines.
 For more information there is an application note on lateral force microscopy of PS-PB.